IAmSuyogJadhav/Brainy/README.md

 ---

-> This project was made as part of the **PanIIT Conclave 2019 - Mission AI: Solve for India**, a 24 hour hackathon organised at IIT Delhi, India on 19th-20th January.
+> This project was made as part of the **TCS PanIIT Conclave 2019 - Mission AI: Solve for India**, a 24 hour hackathon organised at IIT Delhi, India on 19th-20th January by the PanIIT organisation, Skillenza and TCS.
+Our project achieved 4th rank at the same.